kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

 - During early build, feel free to leave some empty spaces
     - You can get to placement bonuses faster
     - Can highroll Native Farms or Zoo School, etc.
+- Early build to cover buy sponsor is a very strong tempo move, usually worth the $ spent
 - Kiosks are overrated; you only need 2-3 kiosks per game
 - Try to build Bird Aviary and Reptile House near both rock and water
     - 11 Birds    can live in Aviary,        3 next to Rock, 1 next to Water (`Bald Eagle`)